 Others sound less favorable.
 Uninsured people will have to buy health insurancea policy known as the "individual mandate"or pay a fine.
-Some of those people will qualify for Medicaid (which will be expanded under the new law), and some may choose to buy into their employers’ health-care plans.
-Most, however, will have to select a private insurance plan through new, state-run insurance marketplaces (or "exchanges").
+Some of those people will qualify for Medicaid (which will be expanded under the new law), and some may choose to buy into their employers health-care plans.
+Most, however, will have to select a private insurance plan through new, state-run insurance marketplaces (known as exchanges).

-The individual mandate won’t go into effect until 2014, but it has already generated controversy.
-More than a dozen state attorneys general have challenged it as unconstitutional and an encroachment on state sovereignty, and some people have suggested that the fineswhich are as low as $95 in the first yearwon’t persuade people to buy an insurance plan that may be far more expensive.
+The individual mandate goes into effect in 2014 (open enrollment starts in October 2013), and it has generated some serious controversy.
+More than a dozen state attorneys general have challenged it as unconstitutional and an encroachment on state sovereignty, and some people have suggested that the fineswhich are as low as $95 in the first yearwon't persuade people to buy an insurance plan that may be far more expensive.

 What will the individual mandate mean for you?
 Will it actually work?

-To find out, we asked Michael Doonan, PhD, an assistant professor at the Heller School for Social Policy and Management at Brandeis University, in Waltham, Mass.
-The buy-insurance-or-pay policy is closely modeled on the one that took effect in Massachusetts in 2006 as part of the state’s health-care reform.
+To find out, we asked Michael Doonan, PhD, an assistant professor at the Heller School for Social Policy and Management at Brandeis University, in Waltham, Mass., and author of American Federalism in Practice: The Formulation and Implementation of Contemporary Health Policy.
+The buy-insurance-or-pay policy is closely modeled on the one that took effect in Massachusetts in 2006 as part of the states health-care reform.
 Doonan has studied the individual mandate in his home state extensively, and has suggested that the experience in Massachusetts holds many lessons for the national version.

 Q. Why is the requirement to purchase insurance an important feature of health reform?